 This working paper also identified the role of property as an internal accelerator of city growth and a source of untaxed wealth.
 This general point is illustrated in the Manchester transformed public interest report on how the showpieces of central Manchester have little connection with the deindustrialised northern boroughs and frustrate the official policy of upgrading transport and skills so that people could commute into Manchester from outer boroughs.

 Most recently, the Greater Manchester Combined Authority has produced a new Spatial Framework for the development of the city over the next 2 years.
 This raises fundamental questions about the gap between citizen needs and the priorities of a growth coalition of officials, councillors and large property developers.
 Read our response of January 2017 here.
+A new report on planning in Greater Manchester will follow in summer 2018.

 Regions are important because they have distinctive resource bases which foundational thinking must engage and they can (with national sponsorship or tolerance) upscale experiments which would otherwise represent community initiatives.
 One of the practical lessons we learned from our early work with Enfield Borough Council (The Enfield Experiment) was that we needed the leverage that could only come from working at a regional or city region scale.